 and dominates its economic, political, or cultural life.

-New Imperialism was practiced by European
+This type of foreign policy was practiced by European

 nations and Japan throughout the 1800s and early 1900s.